Produced in collaboration with Amyloidosis Support Groups.

-Support for this patient education program was provided by Alnylam.
+Support for this patient education program was provided by Alnylam Pharmaceuticals.

-Amyloidosis is a rare condition that occurs when an abnormal protein called amyloid builds up in tissue or organs like the heart, kidneys, liver, spleen, nervous system and digestive tract.
-Severe amyloidosis can be dangerous, and there is no cure – but treatments can help manage symptoms and limit how much amyloid is produced in the body.
+hATTR amyloidosis is a rare condition that occurs when an abnormal protein called amyloid builds up in tissue or organs like the heart, nervous system and digestive tract.

-Join the first program in this special educational series to hear from doctors, advocates and people living with amyloidosis to learn about:
+Watch on demand today to hear from doctors, advocates and people living with hATTR amyloidosis to learn about:

-- Understand that amyloidosis can be a genetic condition
+- Understanding that amyloidosis can be a genetic condition

-- Determine with your doctor whether you or your loved one should seek genetic testing for amyloidosis
+- Determining with your doctor whether you or your loved one should seek genetic testing for hATTR amyloidosis

-- Communicate with family members the importance of genetic testing if a direct relative has already been diagnosed with the genetic form of amyloidosis
+- Communicating with family members the importance of genetic testing if a direct relative has already been diagnosed with a genetic form of amyloidosis